swank-rats/docs/in/game-server/game-server.md

    }.bind(this));
 }
 ```

+Furthermore the imageserver tells the node server when a player has been hit.
+Therefore a seperate hit listener exists which needs as parameter the form of the player that was hit and the precicsion to calculate the damage.

+Aside from these available listeners the imageserver accepts also a start, stop and a shoot message.
+The start and stop message work in the same way as for the robots.
+The shoot message tell the sever that specific player fired a cheese bullet.
+This will trigger the needed logic and draw a bullet on the images.

 ### Client
 When a client registers himself on the server, the socket and its related user (username) will be held in a list.
 Furthermore each client gets assigned a robot at this point.
-The robots are not defined by a name but by their form (square, pentagon).
+The robots are not defined by a name but by their form (square, circle).

 ```Javascript
 init: function(socket, params) {